webforj/webforj-documentation/docs/installation/local_install.md

 Once this has been done, you should be able to switch back to the "Installed Plugins" tab, and see the DWCJ entry listed there.

-Finally, click on the "Configre" button, which will open a new window.
+Finally, click on the "Configure" button, which will open a new window.
 In this window, click the "Enable Maven Remote Install" button.

 ![Enabling Remote Installation](./_images/users/local/i6.png)